gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 thought and mature consideration, as if I were on a journey; and like the traveller who, setting out slowly, hurries forward to make up for the delay.

-## Chapter I: How earl Richard was sent back to Ireland as chief governor, and the command of the troops given to Raymond.
+## Chapter I: How earl Richard was sent back to Ireland as chief governor, and the command of the troops given to Raymond

 On his return to Ireland, the people there having heard of the great troubles in parts beyond the sea, and being a race constant only in inconstancy, to be reckoned upon for nothing but their instability, and